-Dr. Summers is Research Director for the Research and Training Center on Community Living and principal investigator for Access to Success, a project to teach college students with disabilities how to request reasonable accommodations.
+Dr. Summers served as Research Director for the Research and Training Center on Community Living and principal investigator for Access to Success, a project to teach college students with disabilities how to request reasonable accommodations.
 She was formerly the Director of Research for the Family Research Unit of the Beach Center, and is a Research Professor at the Life Span Institute at the University.

 She has conducted research, published results, and presented both nationally and internationally on a number of topics related to family support for families of children with disabilities, family-professional partnerships, family quality of life, and early childhood education.
 She was Director of the Kansas University Affiliated Program (now called University Centers for Excellence in Developmental Disabilities) from 1982 to 1989.
 She was a Research Associate Professor at the Juniper Gardens Children’s Project in Kansas City, Kansas, where she participated in a national longitudinal study of Early Head Start programs and in an evaluation of district-wide school reform.